Musee d’Orsay is home to some of the best Impressionist and Post-Impressionist paintings in the World.

 Instead of a private car, it is better to take a taxi.

-On Thursday, this Paris museum is open till 9:45 pm.
+The closing time is 6 pm, except on Thursday, when this Paris museum remains open till 9:45 pm.

 The last tickets are sold at 5 pm (9 pm on Thursdays), so please plan ahead.